 Fortunately, most floods can be predicted as they take time to develop.
 If you receive warning of a severe flood, your safety should be your top priority.
 Make sure you leave the area and get to higher elevation to escape being trapped in floodwaters.
 You should have an evacuation plan if flooding is common in your area and always be aware of flood warnings and watches.
 In the event of an evacuation, be sure to bring limited personal items with you that include any medication or valuables.

 Additionally, there are ways that you can reduce damage to your property by anticipating and preparing your home.
-Elevate anything in the basement that could be damaged by water and move any valuable items to a safer place where it is less likely to suffer damage in a flood.
-Check your sump pump to make sure its operating property, and clear gutters and drains to ensure they work properly.
+Elevate anything in the basement that water could damage and move any valuable items to a safer place where it is less likely to suffer damage in a flood.
+Check your sump pump to make sure its operating properly, and clear gutters and drains to ensure they work properly.

 The content on this site is offered only as a public service to the web community and does not constitute solicitation or provision of legal advice.
 This site should not be used as a substitute for obtaining legal advice from an insurance company or an attorney licensed or authorized to practice in your jurisdiction.
 You should always consult a suitably qualified attorney regarding any specific legal problem or matter.
 The comments and opinions expressed on this site are of the individual author and may not reflect the opinions of the insurance company or any individual attorney.